digitalrisedorset/import-any-source/README.md

 ## What is this project for?
 This system connects a Magento site and an external source to get their stock in sync.
 The main implementation is with Woocommerce and Magento.
-But other implementations in prototype mode have also been explored (csv feed)
+But other implementations in prototype mode have also been explored (csv feed, xml feed)

 The project is based on 4 different components:
 - React frontend (the project has 2 react frontend, one working with Create-React-App and the second using NextJS)